hotosm/raw-data-api/docs/CONFIG_DOC.md

 ### 2. Prepare your OSM Snapshot Data
-Initialize rawdata from [here](https://github.com/hotosm/underpass/tree/master/raw) OR Create database "raw" in your local postgres and insert sample dump from
+Initialize rawdata from [here](https://github.com/hotosm/underpass/tree/master/raw) OR Create database "raw" in your local postgres and insert sample dump of maldives from
 ```
 /tests/src/fixtures/maldives.sql
 ```